 Using Electronics in a lounge

 When it comes to electronics, use headphones!
 Keep phone calls short or find an area that will not disturb others.
 Using the speakerphone option on your phone can be disruptive to others; headphones can help instead.
 Video calling (Facetime, Skype, etc.) is okay as long as you follow the same rules.
-People sometimes do not realize how loud they are when they talk on the phone and what information they are accidentally sharing with others.
+People sometimes do not realize how loud they are when they talk on the phone and what information they accidentally share with others.

 If you need to take up a lot of space to work, ask if the conference room is open for you to use, it will be easier for you and others.
 Sadly this section is based on the experience I had with other passengers.